+Students who engage in any form of academic dishonesty, including any student who assists another student in an activity that constitutes a violation of academic integrity is also responsible and accountable for such a violation.
 For violations against the Policy on Academic Honesty, the College will impose, but not be limited to, one or more of the following penalties:

-- Level One: The student shall be given a grade of zero for the assignment, test, or paper that is the subject of an incident of academic dishonesty. - Level Two: The student shall be given a failing grade for the course. - Level Three: The student shall be expelled from the College and will not be eligible for readmittance.
+- The student shall be given a verbal and written warning. - The student shall be given a grade of zero for the assignment, test, or paper that is the subject of an incident of academic dishonesty. - The student shall be given a failing grade for the course. - The student shall be expelled from the College and will not be eligible for readmittance. - Dismissal from leadership positions and/or honor societies related to the College - Prohibited from participating in the College's commencement ceremony and/or related activities.